Which elements build successful body paragraphs?

 The final key element of an effective body paragraph is what’s known as the ‘summary’ or ‘transition’ sentence, fulfilling the role of either summarising the main idea discussed in that paragraph or of transitioning smoothly from one paragraph to another by introducing the next paragraph’s main idea.
 This can be seen in action in the four tables below which compare our example essay’s four topic sentences and their associated summary-transition sentences:

-Now that we’ve discussed the key elements of a successful body paragraph, continue reading with Lesson 3 to learn more about the language structures that can be used to help guarantee an effective academic style.
+Now that we’ve discussed the key elements of a successful body paragraph, continue reading with Chapter 3 to learn more about the language structures that can be used to help guarantee an effective academic style.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.